Land registration process

 Do not provide copies or originals of documents used to verify your identity unless requested by us.

 Also provide any additional information as required.

-Once you have sent us the forms and customer services has reviewed your application, you’ll pay the registration fee.
+Once you have sent us the forms and customer services has reviewed your application, you’ll pay the registration fee (this payment can be made by credit or debit card over the phone and a post-paid invoice will then be raised).
 We do not accept cheque payments.

 You can find out more about how to register a deed.
 We'll complete further checks after the application has been accepted, which can lead to further questions, or your application being rejected.